Christmas and New Year Offer thumbImage

 What is a Binary MLM Compensation Plan?

 Binary means “two branches”: one left leg and one right leg under you, with only two direct positions on your frontline.
-When you sponsor more than two people, extra recruits are placed deeper under your team; this is called spillover.
+When you sponsor more than two people, extra recruits are placed deeper under your team; this is called spillover in a binary MLM compensation plan.
 Your pay is typically calculated from the smaller leg’s sales volume, called the pay leg, to encourage balance on both sides.

 Here’s how recruiting works: